atomist-skills/clj-kondo-skill/README.md

     The [clj-kondo configuration documentation][configuration] outlines different ways to control how the code is formatted.
 To encourage sharing, you can also reference a public gist that contains a great clj-kondo config that matches your needs.
-Instead of adding the config `edn` document here, just reference set the gist `id`.
+Instead of adding the config `edn` document here, users can just reference a public url (e.g. a gist [url like this][gist-url]).

     ![config](docs/images/config.png)